Optimal Control of Multi-Agent Systems with Processing Delays: Preliminaries

 Consider controlling the descendants of Agent $i$ using only measurements $y_i$.
 The associated four-block plant is and we define the corresponding ARE solutions as

 Note that the block-diagonal structure of the estimation subproblems implies $Y_\textup{cen} = \blkdiag(\{Y^i\})$ and $L_{\textup{cen}} = \blkdiag(\{L^i\})$.
+Existence of the matrices defined in \eqref{eq:ARE_cen} and \eqref{eq:ARE_decen_nodel} follows from \cref{Ass:System} and the fact that $A$, $B_1$, $B_2$, $C_2$, and $D_{21}$ are block-diagonal.
 If we apply the loop-shifting transformation $\Gamma$ described in \cref{sec:delay} and \cref{fig:Mirkin_Gamma}, we obtain the modified plant This modified plant has the same estimation ARE as in \eqref{eq:ARE_decen_nodel:2}, but a new control ARE, which we denote